lensesio/stream-reactor/kafka-connect-aws-s3/README-source.md

 Before reading this document it is recommended to be familiar with the [general readme for the S3 Connectors](README-sink.md).

-The primary use case of the source is to read in files written to S3 by the S3 Sink back into Kafka through Kafka Connect.
+The primary use case of the source is to read in files stored on S3 into Kafka through Kafka Connect.

+The source files may have been written by the Lenses.io S3 Sink or other producers.

 ## Source Configuration